 In the long run, you might be able to:

 - Achieve financial independence: Get your personal finances in order and establish a plan to save, earn and invest for an assured source of earlier passive income that covers living expenses.
 There is no more comprehensive CRAP Factor win than financial independence, but it won’t come overnight.
-Here are five simple steps to get started on the road to financial independence.

 Some final thoughts